-The tests and assumptions of the management for impairment of investments are made through the prism of its projections and intents on the future economic benefits, which are expected from the subsidiaries, including trade and industrial experience, ensuring position in the Bulgarian and in foreign markets, expectations for future sales, etc.
+The key assumptions used in the calculations are determined specifically for each company, treated as a separate unit generating cash flows, and according to its specific activity, business environment and risks.
+The tests and assumptions of the management for impairment of investments are made through the prism of its projections and intents on the future economic benefits, which are expected from the subsidiaries, including trade and industrial experience, ensuring position in the Bulgarian and in foreign markets, expectations for future sales, etc. Calculations are made with the assistance of independent licensed appraisers.

 As a result of the calculations made in 2022, it is not necessary to recognize the impairment of certain investments in subsidiaries (2021: BGN 104 thousand).
+(Note 10)